nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun May 05 2024)
+### Joke of the day (Mon May 06 2024)
 <!-- joke -->
->Chuck Norris compresses his files by doing a flying round house kick to the hard drive.
+>Chuck Norris qualified with a top speed of 324 mph at the Daytona 500, without a car.
 <!-- /joke -->

-*Last update: Sun, 05 May 2024 00:41:54 GMT*
+*Last update: Mon, 06 May 2024 00:39:59 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)